-16-Bit I/O Cycle with CHRDY Flx
+16-Bit I/O Cycle with IO16 Fix

-Some Chips and Technologies and VLSI Technologies PC-AT chip sets have timing requirements in 16-bit I/O cycles that cannot be achieved by the default AT/LANTIC cycle, described on the previous page.
-When that cycle is executed with these chip sets the system does not recognize the CHRDY signal and does not insert wait states.
+Some Chips & Technologies and VLSI Technologies PC-AT chip sets have timing requirements in 16-bit I/O cycles that cannot be achieved by the default DP83907 cycle, described on the previous page.
+When that cycle is executed with these chip sets, the system does not recognize the CHRDY signal and does not insert wait states.
 The system executes a standard cycle and deasserts IORD or IOW even if CHRDY is still deasserted.
-The AT/LANTIC recognizes if this situation has occurred, asserts CHRDY and sets a bus error bit in Configuration Register B to flag this error.
+The DP83907 recognizes if this situation has occurred, asserts CHRDY and sets a bus error bit in Configuration Register B to flag this error.
 Thus the user can test any new system to see if this error occurs and then take some remedial action.
-There are two ways of overcoming this problem, which are implemented by various board vendors.
-The AT/LANTIC supports both methods to allow the user to decide.
-Either fix can be selected by software, by writing to Configuration Register B.
+The DP83907 supports a fix which can be selected by software, by writing to Configuration Register B.

-The first fix is enabled by setting the IO16-bit of Configuration Register B. In normal operation any time a valid address exists on SA0-9 IO16 is generated.
+This fix is enabled by setting the IO16 bit of Configuration Register B. In normal operation any time a valid address exists on SA0-9 IO16 is generated.
 Delaying IO16 until after the IORD or IOW can cure the problem on non-compliant machines.
 The theory is that the system is fooled into thinking an 8-bit peripheral is responding, since IO16 is not generated for the valid address, and accepts 8-bit I/O cycle timings for CHRDY.
 It then rechecks IO16 after the IORD or IOW strobe and correctly determines it is a 16-bit peripheral.
-If a system did not recheck IO16 it would generate 2 8-bit cycles instead of 1 16-bit cycle.
-The AT/LANTIC would interpret each 8-bit access as a 16-bit transfer and decrement it's DMA byte count by 2.
-Eventually the system would attempt to access the data transfer port when the AT/LANTIC had finished transferring data and CHRDY would be deasserted indefinitely.
-To prevent misoperation, this fix should only be implemented on systems that require it.
+If a system did not recheck IO16 it would generate 2, 8-bit cycles instead of 1, 16-bit cycle.
+The DP83907 would interpret each 8-bit access as a 16-bit transfer and decrement it's DMA byte count by 2.
+Eventually the system would attempt to access the data transfer port when the DP83907 had finished transferring data and CHRDY would be deasserted indefinitely.
+To prevent misoperation this fix should only be implemented on systems that require it.